Final LogoClick the arrows to see how it was developed |

 We were also asked to produce some designs relating to handshakes.

 Handshakes were intended to convey unity among people but using abstract colours would represent the artistic aspect.
+We produced a page of different colour combinations for the client. |

 4